The Glenlivet AD

 The judge then asked him to submit the items to his lawyers, which he handed to a court official, who transferred them to Mr Sowore’s lawyer.

-When asked to proceed with the case, Mr Abubakar claimed to have only learnt about Monday’s sitting few moments before the court’s session began.
+When asked to proceed with the case, Mr Abubakar said he only learnt about Monday’s sitting few moments before the court’s session began.

 Although Mr Kehinde objected, arguing that it was a ploy by the defence to further delay proceedings, the judge granted the stand-down.